mimaketi/QuillDesktop/doc/index.rst

 Use as a Command-Line Converter
 -------------------------------

-If you specify input and output filename then the
+If you specify input and output filename.
+The format is automatically detected from the file extension.

 EXAMPLES::